SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 - Memphis has combined with its opponents to score more than 70.5 points in one game this season.

-- The combined points per game average of the two teams, 74.3, is 3.8 points more than Saturday's over/under.
+- Saturday's over/under is 3.8 points lower than the two team's combined 74.3 points per game average.

-- This contest's total is 15.5 points more than the 55 these two squads combine to allow per game this season.
+- This contest's over/under is 15.5 points more than the 55 these two squads combine to allow per game this season.

-- Mustangs games have an average total of 66.1 points this season, 4.4 fewer than Saturday's over/under.
+- The Mustangs and their opponents score an average of 66.1 points per game, 4.4 fewer than Saturday's total.

-- The 70.5 over/under in this game is 8.7 points above the 61.8 average total in Tigers games this season.
+- The 70.5 over/under in this game is 8.7 points higher than the 61.8 average total in Tigers games this season.

 SMU Stats and Trends

+- SMU has played eight games, with four wins against the spread.

-- So far this season, the Mustangs have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those contests.
+- So far this season, the Mustangs have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those matchups.

 - SMU's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).